 Nomination and Selection Procedures

 Nominations will only be accepted from collegiate deans.
-Complete nominations must be submitted via a dedicated Qualtrics form: UI Distinguished Chair nomination, by noon on February 6, 2026; no extensions will be provided.
+Complete nominations must be submitted via a dedicated Qualtrics form: UI Distinguished Chair nomination, by end of day on February 1, 2027; no extensions will be provided.
 Required materials may be submitted as individual documents or a single combined bookmarked PDF.

 Completed nominations must include: